asasher/threejs_maps/README.md

 gulp serve
 ```

+#### Scrips
+There is a `routes_to_geojson.py` script in `scipts/`
+This script changes a some csv format to GeoJson.
+Duplicate and modify this script to convert from other formats to GeoJson given below.

 #### Data Format
 Data format is GeoJson.
 Currently the filters are implemented for the below mentioned properties only.
 Every feature is expected to have all the listed properties.
 ```javascript